tkodimac/water_product_review/README.md

 ### Flow

-Users start their journey on the homepage, where they are greeted with an overview of the platform and featured products.
+Users start their journey on the homepage, where they are greeted with an overview of the platform and featured product reviews.
 The site encourages users to sign up or log in to access personalized features like submitting reviews, saving favorite products, and interacting with other community members.

 The **About** page, accessible from the main navigation, provides detailed information about the platform’s purpose, highlighting the importance of informed choices when it comes to water-related products.
 This page serves to educate users on how the platform can help them make better purchasing decisions.

-A 'Product Catalog' page allows users to browse all available products, filtered by categories such as purifiers, filters, bottled water, and containers.
-Logged-in users can add new products, write reviews, and rate products.
-This page also offers advanced search and sorting options, enabling users to find products that meet specific criteria.

 Users who are not logged in can still browse the site, but they are prompted to register or log in when they try to submit a review or rate a product.
 Upon logging in, users are directed to their personal dashboard, where they can manage their reviews, update reviews, and view a list of their favorite product reviews.